University of California, Berkeley

 - Only using Suppliers that have been approved for use of Institutional Information.

-- Additional examples of appropriate and inappropriate use are included in UC Berkeley’s Computer Use Policy, Campus Online Activities Policy, Campus Information Technology Security Policy, and the UC Electronic Communications Policy.
+- Additional examples of appropriate and inappropriate use are included in UC Berkeley’s Acceptable Use Policies.

 - Completing all required security-related training;